 My Lawyers Advice is a full service boutique web based online platform which is a unique and one of its kind venture started by a group of highly qualified, meticulously skilled and professionally trained group of Advocates and Lawyers in Delhi-NCR, India.
 The same is a clear departure from the primitive and traditional system where an Individual or a Corporate has to travel and wait for long in order to avail and obtain professional legal services, however, with the advent of the e-age time has come when the professional legal services are just a click away travelling beyond the barriers of distance and time which ultimately helps in the resolution of the issue in hand without any hassles and without any wastage of resources.

-– Anant Sharma, CEO at My Lawyers Advice
+– Anant Sharma, Co-Founder & Advisor at My Lawyers Advice

 All the legal issues of my Company are handled by them

 They are my retainer Lawyers and handle all the legal cases of my firm

 They do all the due diligence of our firm and we appreciate their work.